 Teddy Bear Clinic Is Sunday 12 to 3 at Blessing Hospital

-The first few years were held at the Veteran’s Home Deer Park and then the event moved to Blessing Hospital and eventually to the campus of Blessing-Rieman College of Nursing.
-Every year at this time my daughter, 24 years after attending the first clinic, reminds me of that day we spent together.
+The first few years were held at the Veteran’s Home Animal Park and then the event moved to Blessing Hospital and eventually to the campus of Blessing-Rieman College of Nursing.
+Every year at this time my daughter, 29 years after attending the first clinic, reminds me of that day we spent together.
 It’s one of those Father-Daughter events you will always remember.

-This year’s event is coming up in October.
-Children ages two to 10 and their favorite doll or stuffed toy, parents and grandparents are invited to attend this year’s Teddy Bear Clinic entitled, “Hats Off to Health,” on Sunday, October 7, from Noon to 3 p.m. at Blessing-Rieman College of Nursing in Quincy.
-Due to construction of the patient care addition at Blessing Hospital at 11th Street, the Teddy Bear Clinic will be held in the Auditorium of the Hospital, just inside the main lobby, and those attending should enter through the Hospital’s main door.
+This year’s event is coming up this Sunday.
+Children are encouraged to dress as your favorite Disney Character and bring their favorite teddy bear, doll or stuffed animal.
+Parents and grandparents are encouraged to bring your child or grand child on Sunday, from noon to 3 p.m. at Blessing-Rieman College of Nursing in Quincy.
+Just enter through the main entrance at Blessing Hospital at 11th Street.
+The Teddy Bear Clinic will be held in the Auditorium of the hospital, just inside the main lobby, and those attending should enter through the Hospital’s main door.

-In addition, emergency response vehicles are scheduled to be on-site for children to see and Air Evac helicopter tours will be offered, if the helicopter is available.
-The Quincy Police Department will offer a presentation of the K-9 unit dog at 1:30 pm.
-Face painting will also be available.
+In addition, emergency response vehicles, including a fire truck and an ambulance, are scheduled to be on-site for children to see and Air Evac helicopter tours will be offered, if available.
 Refreshments will be provided by Pepsi Refreshment Services and DOT Foods.